Q: Every time I try to Render it says - An error occurred while creating the media file - the reason could not be determined

 Always make sure you are using the latest Build Version of the program you are using.
 Bugs and updates are continually been fixed and added to the programs.
 Many times a simple program update may fix your problem.

 Please note that in 2016 Sony has sold all their Vegas software to Magix software.
 If you try an use the function search for updates in any Sony programs now, it will no longer work.
-If you need to re-download an older Sony program you bought years ago, you can do so from a special Sony Archive that has been left in place.

 Sometimes if you add too many Video FX into a chain, it can cause an immediate crash.